top of page

 Did you see that turtle before it slipped into the water?

-Maybe it was too far away, and all that you saw was a round black turtle.
-Maybe you caught a glimpse of some yellow or red markings on its head and neck.
+Maybe it was too far away, and you only saw a round black turtle.
+Perhaps you saw some yellow or red markings on its head and neck.
 Now you see it swimming at the surface, its head poking out of the water, looking at you and waiting for you to go away before it climbs back out.
 What was it?

 Our waterways are full of turtles.
-Several of these species bask in the sun, making them more accessible than when they are swimming or resting under the water.
+Several of these species bask in the sun, making them more accessible than when swimming or resting under the water.

 Painted Turtle